pantheon-systems/documentation/source/content/object-cache.md

 ---
-title: Object Cache (formerly Redis) for Drupal or WordPress
+title: Object Cache (formerly Redis)
 description: Understand how to use Object Cache as a drop-in caching mechanism for your Pantheon site.
 categories: [performance]
 tags: [cache, plugins, modules, database]
 contributors: [cityofoaksdesign, carolynshannon]
 reviewed: "2021-03-01"
 ---
-Pantheon's[<dfn id="objectcache">Object Cache (formerly Redis)</dfn>]() is an open-source, networked, in-memory, key-value data store based on the Redis object cache that can be used as a drop-in caching backend for your Drupal or WordPress website.
+Pantheon's[<dfn id="objectcache">Object Cache (formerly Redis)</dfn>]() is an open-source, networked, in-memory, key-value data store based on Redis that can be used as a drop-in caching backend for your Drupal or WordPress website.

 ## Benefits of Object Cache